 That’s where they know what to expect and what is expected from them.
 Switching immediately to virtual classroom software and continuous learning as if nothing happened is just too fast.
 Taking students out of their comfort zone can negatively affect learning.

 A great majority of them don’t know how to learn online.
-Your first step, therefore, should be to introduce students to the concept of online learning and help them find out how to learn online.
+Therefore, your first step should be to introduce students to the concept of online learning and help them find out how to learn online.

-This will serve as an adjustment period and will give enough time to your students to learn the tool you are using.
+This will serve as an adjustment period and give your students enough time to learn the tool you are using.